-In case you missed it, following are highlights from the Fort Lauderdale City Commission meetings on Tuesday, November 5, 2019.
-To view the video of the Commission meetings, visit bit.ly/2mgrQNl.
+In case you missed it, following are highlights from the Fort Lauderdale City Commission meetings on Tuesday, January 21, 2020.
+To view video of the Commission meetings, visit bit.ly/2mgrQNl.

 CRA BOARD MEETING